kuzmi4/docker-deploy-helper/README.md

-## Helper for pull on redeplay docker-compose service
+## Helper for pull on redeploy docker-compose service

 ### Example: